William Canby: Notable rulings

 In 1995, Canby held that the Tenth Amendment was not violated by provisions of the Brady Handgun Violence Prevention Act that required local and state law enforcement officials to conduct background checks of handgun buyers.
 The Supreme Court reversed in Printz v.
 United States.

 In 2001, Canby wrote a unanimous panel decision holding that the Americans with Disabilities Act required the Professional Golfers Association to allow disabled golfer Casey Martin to use a golf cart when competing.
 The opinion was affirmed by the Supreme Court in PGA Tour, Inc. v.
 Martin.

 On February 4, 2017, Canby and Judge Michelle T. Friedland rejected the Trump administration's request for an administrative stay pending the Ninth Circuit's review of an emergency motion to stay the district court's temporary restraining order in State of Washington v.
 Trump, part of the ongoing court cases related to Executive Order 13769.
 On February 7 Canby, Friedland, and Judge Richard Clifton heard oral arguments on the emergency motion to stay, with an audio feed of the telephonic argument broadcast nationwide.
 On February 9, the three judges denied the request for a stay of the temporary restraining order.

+On February 19, 2025, Canby was one of three judges to reject the Trump administration's request for a stay of an injunction blocking its attempt to end birthright citizenship.